jsware/shlog/README.md

 ## Additional ShLogging environment variables

 The `SHLOG_WRITERS` variable is a space separated list of functions called to write each log message.
 By default it uses `ShLog2File` and `ShLog2StdOut`.
 An additional function `ShLog2StdErr` is available as an alternative to `ShLog2StdOut` if your script is designed to output data to stdout so shlogging needs to output to a different file handle.
+NB: ShLogError and ShLogWarning output is redirected to *stderr* when using ShLog2StdOut.

 The ShLogLevel function can set `SHLOG_LEVEL` using more memorable text values:
   * `ERROR` (-3) for errors only;